‘Superimpose designs the ‘Re-veil’ and saves industrial heritage from demolition.’

-With recent economic pressure the client and authorities planned a completely new urban development, ignoring the actual added value of the heritage.
+Facing economic pressure the client and authorities planned a completely new urban development, ignoring the actual added value of the heritage.
 Superimpose strongly believes city growth can be carried out in the form of preservation and regeneration.

 In order to convince client and government to preserve instead of demolish, Superimpose referenced to successful local and international regeneration examples, such as 798 Beijing Art District and 1933 Shanghai Slaughter House.
 Cultural heritage as added value to the surrounding developments, owned by the same client, generated vision alignment with the client’s marketing team.
-Eventually Superimpose successfully convinced both authorities and client to preserve and revitalise at least 70% of heritage into a “Cultural Hub”.
+Eventually Superimpose successfully convinced both authorities and client to preserve and revitalize at least 70% of heritage into a “Cultural Hub”.

+As part of this ‘cultural hub’, Superimpose regenerated the first and the largest of the former factories into the ‘Changzhi City Expo’, which will host as an exhibition center, a government-meeting center, office spaces and an auditorium.
 Superimpose’s main design strategy for the ‘City Expo’ was to investigate the original distinctive elements of the factory and insert minimum architectural interventions to restore the spatial quality and simultaneously provide the required programmatic functionality of the exhibition.